gambitph/Stackable/readme.txt

 * New: Font Awesome Pro integration (premium)
 * New: Smaller plugin filesize, now less than 2mb!
 * New: 3 subtle hover effects (premium)
+* New: Block Title and Description Width options
 * Change: Removed 1.12 backward compatiblity (version more than a year ago)
 * Change: Blocks will get a class `ugb--has-custom-content-width` when a block uses a Max Custom Width
 * Change: Max Content Width option now changes max-width instead of width